As you’re probably aware, there are limits to how much you can contribute to superannuation each year.

 Non-Concessional Contribution Bring-Forward Rule

-If you are over age 65, the downsizer contribution allows you to contribute up to $300,000 into your super account, using the proceeds from the sale of a home you have owned for longer than 10 years.
+If you are aged 55 or over, the downsizer contribution allows you to contribute up to $300,000 into your super account, using the proceeds from the sale of a home you have owned for longer than 10 years.

 The $300,000 is available to each member of a couple who own the house and there is no upper age restriction on making this contribution.